Create SCORM-compliant training videos

 SCORM stands for Sharable Content Object Reference Model.
 It is a technical standard:Β a set of rules that defines how eLearning content and LMS platforms talk to each other.

-π€ Did you know?Β The U.S. Department of Defense developed SCORM because they were tired of building digital training content for the military that only worked in specific systems.
-They delivered the first version in 2000 (along with the mouthful of an acronym).
+π€ Did you know?
+The U.S. Department of Defenseβs Advanced Distributed Learning Initiative invented SCORM.
+They were tired of building digital training that only worked in certain systems, so they tried to make a universal eLearning format.
+They delivered the first version of SCORM in 2000 (along with the mouthful of an acronym).

 How does SCORM work?Β